joevbruno/react-training/Intro.md

 }
 ```

-Notice, that would say that `renderButton` is in some sense a *child* of it's parent: `render`.
+Notice, that we could say that `renderButton` is in some sense a *child* of it's parent: `render`.
 Thus, we have some sense of hierarchy with each level handling its own stuff.
 In fact, we could think of each function as a piece of our UI.
 It is a component.

 This kind of pure functional composition will get us a long way, but chances are we are going to need someplace to store *stateful* data about our UI.
 Is there an error?
 Is a drawer open?
 Is that thingy being shown?

 ```
 var state = {